 If money is withdrawn from the bank, that’s not proof the money went to pay for anything in particular, only that it was withdrawn.

-BUT not everyone is good about keeping receipts, so you might end up with a charge that can’t be verified as a legitimate PTO expense.
+Not everyone is good about keeping receipts, so you might end up with a charge that can’t be verified as a legitimate PTO expense.

 If an officer or committee member can’t afford to pay for a PTO expense out of pocket and wait to be reimbursed, then the PTO Treasurer can always issue a check to pay the vendor.

-Reimburse the right way
+Reimburse the Right Way

 The PTO Treasurer should never reimburse for any expense that wasn’t approved by the PTO, whether it was something in the annual budget or is permitted by agreement during a meeting.